Wallace Monument

 The tower is open to the public for an admission fee.
 Visitors approach by foot from the base of the crag on which it stands.
 On entry there are 246 steps to the final observation platform, with three exhibition rooms within the body of the tower.
 The tower is not accessible to disabled visitors.

-Background
+History

 The tower was constructed following a fundraising campaign, which accompanied a resurgence of Scottish national identity in the 19th century.
-The campaign was begun in Glasgow in 1851 by Rev Charles Rogers who was joined by William Burns.
+The campaign was begun in Glasgow in 1851 by Rev Charles Rogers, who was joined by William Burns.
 Burns took sole charge from around 1855 following Rogers' resignation.
 In addition to public subscription, it was partially funded by contributions from a number of foreign donors, including Italian national leader Giuseppe Garibaldi.
-The foundation stone was laid in 1861 by the Duke of Atholl in his role as Grand Master Mason of Scotland, with a short speech given by Sir Archibald Alison.
+The Victorian Gothic monument was created by architect John Thomas Rochead.